NotWale/dappifyV2/README.md

 Live version on [On Vercel](https://dappify-v2-testnet.vercel.app/)

 (Requires testnet Mumbai MATIC)
+Please make sure you're on Mumbai Testnet before using this dApp, while I implement an error handling for this :')

 This dApp now uses MATIC instead of ETH.
 How to use: